ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ful to preserve and remember : For
+dust in the eyes, avoid rubbing ; dash
+water into them ; remove cinders, etc.,
+with the round point of a lead pencil
+Remove water from the ear by cold wa
+ter ; never put a hard instrument into
 the ear.
 If choked, get upon all-fours
 and cough.
 For slight burns, slip the
 parts in cold water ; if the skin is de